 what we’re doing

-Preventing mother-to-child transmission of HIV
+preventing mother-to-child transmission of HIV

-In Angola and Nigeria, our voluntary workplace program to prevent mother-to-child transmission (PMTCT) of HIV creates a culture that encourages HIV testing and treatment, fights the stigma associated with the disease, and provides comprehensive medical care for employees and their dependents.
+In Angola and Nigeria, our voluntary workplace program for the prevention of mother-to-child transmission (PMTCT) of HIV creates a culture that encourages HIV testing and treatment, fights the stigma associated with the disease, and provides comprehensive medical care for employees and their dependents.
 The program has had a remarkable impact.
 Since 2001 in Nigeria and 2005 in Angola, Chevron has received no reports of mother-to-child transmission of HIV among its employees or qualified dependents participating in PMTCT programs.

 Since 2008, Chevron has partnered with The Global Fund to Fight AIDS, Tuberculosis and Malaria, directing $60 million to programs in Angola, Nigeria, South Africa, Indonesia, Thailand, Vietnam and the Philippines.

 Chevron is The Global Fund’s inaugural Corporate Champion and one of its largest single corporate partners.
-Chevron's support of The Global Fund has contributed to 17 million lives saved.
+Chevron's support of The Global Fund has contributed to 27 million lives saved.

-We also partner with Baylor College of Medicine and the Baylor International Pediatric AIDS Initiative (BIPAI) at Texas Children’s Hospital, the largest university-based program in the world dedicated to improving the lives of HIV-infected children.
-BIPAI’s Global Health Corps program provides life-saving pediatric health care, treatment and training to the most medically underserved populations in Africa and Latin America.
-The program places physicians in these underserved communities to deliver direct care and treatment to patients and to provide health training to local medical professionals.
+We also partner with the Baylor International Pediatric AIDS Initiative (BIPAI) at Texas Children’s Hospital, the largest university-based program in the world dedicated to improving the lives of HIV-infected children.
+The BIPAI’s Global Health Corps program provides life-saving pediatric health care, treatment and training to the most medically underserved populations in Africa and Latin America.
+The program places physicians in these communities to deliver direct care and treatment to patients and to provide health training to local medical professionals.

-Chevron partnered with the Republic of Angola, Baylor College of Medicine and Texas Children’s Hospital in 2011 to create Angola’s first comprehensive program to screen and treat newborns for sickle cell anemia.
+Chevron partnered with the Republic of Angola and the BIPAI in 2011 to create Angola’s first comprehensive program to screen and treat newborns for sickle cell anemia.
 Sickle cell disease is an inherited disorder that causes susceptibility to infection, hemolytic anemia, sporadic blockage of blood vessels and organ damage.
 In Africa, no universal screening program for newborns exists.
 At the beginning of our partnership in 2011, Chevron pledged $4 million to the Angola Sickle Cell Initiative.
 In 2015, we committed an additional $5 million to this initiative over the next five years.

-In Indonesia, we worked in partnership with Jhpiego and local government agencies to improve maternal and newborn health services in communities surrounding Chevron’s production area in East Kalimantan Province and in Riau Province.
-During this two-year project, which started in January 2011, we developed a model for improving the quality of and increasing access to midwife services to ensure that all pregnant women and newborns are afforded skilled care before, during and after delivery.
-The project includes a series of training sessions for midwives in infection prevention, normal delivery care, basic emergency obstetrics and newborn care.
-We also established Desa SIAGA, or the Alert Village initiative, which advocates everyone playing a part in helping to save mothers’ lives.
-SIAGA stands for SIap (ready), Antar (take, transport), jaGA (stand by or guard).
+In East Kalimantan and Riau provinces, we worked in partnership with Jhpiego and local government agencies to improve maternal and newborn health services in communities surrounding Chevron’s production area.
+During this two-year project, which started in January 2011, we developed a model for improving the quality of and increasing access to midwife services to ensure that all pregnant women and newborns were afforded skilled care before, during and after delivery.
+The project included a series of training sessions for midwives in infection prevention, normal delivery care, basic emergency obstetrics and newborn care.
+We also established Desa SIAGA, the Alert Village initiative, which advocates for everyone playing a part in helping to save mothers’ lives.
+“SIAGA” stands for SIap (ready), Antar (take, transport), jaGA (stand by or guard).